A Local’s Guide to Biking Across San Francisco’s Golden Gate Bridge

 • Bike to Sausalito for lunch at Fish, an excellent seafood restaurant, The Joinery for beers, salads, and roast chicken, or the Bar Bocce for drinks and bocce along the water.

-• Continue biking to Tiberon and take the ferry back to SF from there (this ferry is less crowded than the Sausalito one as well).
+• Continue biking to Tiberon and take the ferry back to San Francisco from there.
+It’s about 12 miles (mostly downhill and flat) from the bridge.

 • With kids?
-Check out the Bay Area Discovery Museum.
+Check out the Bay Area Discovery Museum at the base of the bridge.

 Read Next: How to Bike from San Francisco to Point Reyes for a Weekend Getaway